You are currently viewing How To Split Payments On eBay (Explained!)

 For example, you could use your PayPal balance and debit card together to make a purchase.

-No matter your reason for wanting to split payments on eBay, we’ll show you how it’s done.
+No matter your reason for wanting to split payments on eBay, I’ll show you how it’s done.

 For example, you might use your PayPal balance and your credit card/debit card to pay for the item itself.